A biophysical profile (BPP) test measures the health of your baby

 as early as possible.

-The results of the biophysical profile, ranging from 0 to 10, can
+The results of the biophysical profile can

 of the BPP test to help decide when to deliver the baby or if a cesarean